-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds similar items.
-The impacts are negative but short- term, site- specific within a relatively small area and reversible by mitigation measures. be pointed downwards and away from oncoming traffic and nearby houses. • In areas where the visual environment is particularly important or privacy concerns for surrounding buildings exist, the site may require screening.
-This could be in the form of shade cloth, temporary walls, or other suitable materials prior to the beginning of construction. • The site must be kept clean to minimize the visual impact of the site.
-Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to B. Biological C haracteristics designated areas; Biodiversity Activities being located in the built-up area of Magura Pourashava.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds lubricants, and other similar items.
+The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
+Lighting on construction sites shall be pointed downwards and away from oncoming traffic and nearby houses.
+In areas where the visual environment is particularly important or privacy concerns for surrounding buildings exist, the site may require screening.
+This could be in the form of shade cloth, temporary walls, or other suitable materials prior to the beginning of construction.
+The site must be kept clean to minimize the visual impact of the site.
+Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas; B. Biological C Characteristics , , , , , , , , , , , , , , , , , , , , J L Biodiversity Activities being located in the built-up area of Chapai Nawabgonj Pourashava.
 There are no protected areas in or around subproject sites, and no known areas of ecological interest.
-There are no trees at the Check if tree-cutting will be required during detailed design stage.
+Check if tree-cutting will be required during detailed design stage.
 No trees, shrubs, or groundcover may be removed or vegetation stripped without the prior permission of the environment management specialist.
 If during detailed design cutting of trees will be required, compensatory plantation for trees lost at a rate of 2 trees for every tree cut, in addition to tree plantation as specified in the design, will be implemented by the contractor, who will also maintain the saplings for the duration of his contract.
-All efforts shall be made to Construction Contractor PMO and PIU to report in writing the number of trees cut and planted if tree-cutting will be required (to be determined during detailed design stage) Number of complaints from sensitive receptors on disturbance of vegetation, Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) Cost for implementation of mitigation measures responsibility of contractor.
+Construction Contractor PMO and PIU to report in writing the number of trees cut and planted if tree-cutting will be required (to be determined during detailed design stage) Number of complaints from sensitive receptors on disturbance of Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final Cost for implementation of mitigation measures responsibility of contractor.